pojntfx/uni-hacking-notes/docs/main.md

 +---------------+----------------------------------+
 ```

-Here we find an Administrator user as well the corresponding password hash.
-We can however not crack this hash, even with large password lists:
+Here an Administrator user as well the corresponding password hash could be found.
+This hash however did not seem to be easily crackable, even with large password lists:

 ```shell
 $ echo '1fecbe762af147c1176a0fc2c722a345' | tee /tmp/hash